aligfellow/vib_analysis/README.md

   - **atom indices are zero indexed** (though the viewer used below is *one indexed*)

 ## IN PROGRESS
+To Do:
  - ~gaussian output parsing with cclib~
- - orca output parsing with cclib rather than requiring an orca installation
+ - ~orca output parsing with cclib and orca_pltvib~
+ - improve/check the python interface and usage in the .ipynb examples

+Later:
- - atom symbol printing with the output?
+ - atom symbol printing in the output

 ## Command line interface
 ```